 Is your child into puzzles?
 GeoPuzzle World – Educational Geography Jigsaw Puzzle is a fantastic reviewing tool.
 They have a world map puzzle as well as individual continents.
 They are challenging, as most of the puzzle pieces are shaped like the individual countries, which really aids in learning retention.

 Looking for a fun supplement to your history lessons?
-Horrible Histories: Measly Middle Ages and the rest of the Horrible History titles are so much fun.
+The Horrible Histories book series are so much fun.
 These books can draw in even the most reluctant historians.
 These books cover a huge range of topics, from the Greeks and Romans, to World War II, to specific countries.
 There’s something there for everyone.
 (These are best for upper elementary – middle grades)

 Finally, I’ll share some really nice history books that your history buff might enjoy: